jaorduz/jaorduz.github.io/README.md

     2.3. talkmap.html file contains details about the page with the map.
 3. Go to _pages/talks.html
     3.1.
 Add or remove the map of talks.
+    3.2.
+Go to org-locations.js and add the coordinates.
+    3.3 Go to _pages/talks.html and _pages/talkmap.html and edit the files.
 4. Go to _data/navigation.yml file and
     4.1 Hide/unhide some sections.
         - Keep the indentation.